 Gabriel Marcel and The Problem Of Possession

-Commenting on the work of Christian existentialist Gabriel Marcel, Oxford philosopher F.H.
-Heinemann suggests that for Marcel the source of modern man’s ‘alienation’ lies in his sense of having or possessing certain things, capacities or social functions.
-This inordinate focus on possessing
+Commenting on the work of Christian existentialist, Gabriel Marcel, philosopher F.H.
+Heinemann suggests that, for Marcel, the source of modern man’s feeling of alienation lies primarily in his disordered sense of having or possessing certain things, capacities or social functions.
+This inordinate focus on possessing or having, alienates man from his authentic being.

 Objects which we possess, houses, books, factories, gardens, or ideas and opinions which we regard as our ‘possessions’, in a specific sense ‘have’ us.
 We are in danger of being imprisoned or devoured by them.
 People concentrating on having are in danger of becoming captive souls cut off from other persons and not responding to their ‘presence.’